karlseguin/dcache/readme.md

 ## Entry
 An entry is the internal representation of the data that represents a single key=>value pair.
 Currently, the entry is a tuple composed of `{key, value, expiry}` but this representation can change from version to version.
 For most cases, application will not use functions which expose entries.

-In cases where you do need to interact with entries directly (using `take`, `entry` or a custom purger), you can use the DCache.Entry module:
+In cases where you do need to interact with entries directly (using `take`, `entry` or a custom purger), you can use the DCache.Entry module to help abstract the internal representation:

 ```elixir
 {:ok, entry} = MyApp.Users.take("leto")